-Quick Baked Beans are an easy, 5-ingredient, stovetop recipe that dresses up canned white beans for a versatile dinnertime side dish!
+Easy Baked Beans dress up canned white beans in a quick, 5-ingredient, stovetop recipe for a versatile dinnertime side dish!

 Sometimes you need an effortless side dish to round out a meal, and bonus points if the entire family loves it.
-And so it goes with these Quick Baked Beans.
-After all, baked beans need not take all day, and today I'm letting y'all in on the simple, 5-ingredient, stovetop shortcut!
+And so it goes with these Easy Baked Beans!

 Southern Baked Beans